Elizabeth Oropesa: Career

+In 1993, Oropesa ended her hiatus when she signed a contract with ABS-CBN to star in a television anthology series.

-She received Best Supporting Actress trophies for Milagros (1997) and Sa Pusod ng Dagat (1998), both directed by Marilou Diaz-Abaya, and a Best Actress grand slam, five best actress trophies for Bulaklak Ng Maynila (1999), directed by Joel Lamangan.
+She received Best Supporting Actress awards for Milagros (1997) and Sa Pusod ng Dagat (1998), both directed by Marilou Diaz-Abaya, and a Best Actress grand slam, five best actress awards for Bulaklak ng Maynila (1999), directed by Joel Lamangan.

 She did Mister Mo, Lover Ko (1999) a comedy film again directed by Joel Lamangan, starring Glydel Mercado, Eddie Gutierrez, Gary Estrada and Danny Ramos.
-In 2003, she made the movie Homecoming, an entry in the Metro Manila Film Festival, directed by Gil Portes, with Alessandra de Rossi, playing a mother and daughter caught in a heart-wrenching homecoming.
+In 2003, she made the film Homecoming, an entry in the Metro Manila Film Festival, directed by Gil Portes, with Alessandra de Rossi, playing a mother and daughter caught in a heart-wrenching homecoming.
+In 2004, Elizabeth played a villain named Belinda Manalo in Te Amo, Maging Sino Ka Man, the character was bitter and hot-headed.

 She played the mother of Jennica Garcia and stepmother of Jolina Magdangal in Adik Sa'Yo (2009) with Marvin Agustin, Dennis Trillo and Joey Marquez, directed by Joel Lamangan.
 She starred in a digital film Ded Na si Lolo (international title: Grandpa Is Dead, 2009), about a family staying together and getting stronger amid personal differences and hardships, starring Roderick Paulate, Gina Alajar and Manilyn Reynes.
-Oropesa made a comeback as a grandmother in the TV drama, Angelito: Batang Ama which aired on ABS-CBN.
-In 2004, Elizabeth played a villain named Belinda Manalo in Te Amo, Maging Sino Ka Man, the character was bitter and hot-headed.
+Oropesa made a comeback as a grandmother in the TV drama, Angelito: Batang Ama which aired from 2011 to 2012 on ABS-CBN.
 In 2017, she played a role in Impostora in which the character plays is calm and supportive of the main protagonist.
 In 2018, she was tapped to play the funny arrogant and brainless mother of Amber.
 Named Violet "Violy" Bolocboc, she is one of the anti-heroines of Pamilya Roces.
 She and her daughter scheme to become rich, but overall they are anti-heroes.

 She has appeared in more than 150 films and television shows since 1973.

 Political involvement

-In 1986, Oropesa campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.
+Oropesa is a Marcos loyalist.
+In early 1986, Oropesa campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

+Participation in coup attempts

+In the aftermath of the People Power Revolution that overthrew the Marcos regime in February 1986, Oropesa was among the active pro-Marcos personalities who took part in coup attempts against the Corazon Aquino administration.
+Oropesa participated in both the July 1986 siege of the Manila Hotel and the January 1987 takeover of the GMA television station alongside actresses Alona Alegre and Annie Ferrer.

-In 1987, Oropesa was charged with rebellion by the Northern Police District for her participation in the January 27 takeover of the GMA Network television station.
+In 1987, Oropesa was charged with rebellion by the Northern Police District for her participation in the January 27 takeover of GMA Network.